Mark Bullen with a Russian police woman. Source: Personal archive

 Pictures of criminal tattoo Bullen took in Russia.
 Personal archive

-His research culminated in the book Thief in Law (2016) – a self-described “guide to Russian prison tattoos and Russian-speaking organized crime gangs.”
+His research culminated in the book Thief in Law published in the UK in 2016 and to be published in the U.S. in 2018; a self-described “guide to Russian prison tattoos and Russian-speaking organized crime gangs.”

 Bullen writes that the phenomenon of prison tattoos began in the imperial period, possibly inspired by meetings between Russian sailors and their tattooed British counterparts.
 But Russia at that time already had a way of marking criminals.
 “The branding of thieves in Tsarist Russia must also be considered as a reason why tattooing became so widely spread among the class of professional criminals,” Bullen writes.
 Until the mid-19th century, offenders sentenced to hard labor were branded with the words, vor (thief) or kat (katorzhnik – hard labor convict), directly on their faces so that they could never hide their crimes.
 Over time, tattooing became an important part of criminals’ image.